-Non-Campus: Burrell College of Osteopathic Medicine BioScience Research Laboratory located at 9035 Advancement Avenue, Las Cruces, NM.
-The laboratory is leased for use by students and faculty engaged in research.
+Non-Campus: Burrell College of Osteopathic Medicine Research Laboratories located at 9035 Advancement Avenue, Las Cruces, NM.
+Consists of three separate laboratory areas in two buildings leased for use by students and faculty engaged in research.

-Non-Campus: Montibon Apartment located at 908 7th St. in Las Vegas, New Mexico is not owned by Burrell; it is a single apartment leased by Burrell for student use during clinical rotations in Las Vegas, New Mexico.
+Non-Campus: Vegas Village Apartments located at 720 Mills Avenue in Las Vegas, New Mexico is not owned by Burrell; it is a student housing option for students while at their clinical rotations in Las Vegas, New Mexico.